A Notion of Uniqueness for the Adversarial Bayes Classifier: Abstract

 \section{Abstract}

 We propose a new notion of uniqueness for the adversarial Bayes classifier in the setting of binary classification.
-Analyzing this notion of uniqueness produces a simple procedure for computing all adversarial Bayes classifiers for a well-motivated family of one dimensional data distributions.
-This characterization is then leveraged to show that as the perturbation radius increases, certain notions of regularity improve for adversarial Bayes classifiers.
-We demonstrate with various examples that the boundary of the adversarial Bayes classifier frequently lies near the boundary of the Bayes classifier.
+Analyzing this concept produces a simple procedure for computing all adversarial Bayes classifiers for a well-motivated family of one dimensional data distributions.
+This characterization is then leveraged to show that as the perturbation radius increases, certain notions of regularity for the adversarial Bayes classifiers improve.
+Furthermore, these results provide tools for understanding relationships between the Bayes and adversarial Bayes classifiers in one dimension.

 \begin{MSCcodes} 62A995 \end{MSCcodes}